Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: Dataset Construction

-The cleaned corpus remains extremely long text files, making it difficult to effectively extract questions from it.
-A single book could cover different learning stages, encompassing dozens of circuits with vastly different principles and design considerations, ranging from basic filters and amplifiers to complex circuit systems.
+The cleaned corpus remains extremely long text files, making it difficult to effectively generate SFT data from it.
+A single book could cover different learning stages, encompassing dozens of circuits with vastly different principles and design considerations.
+Therefore, we need to decompose the corpus into finer-grained units that are both manageable in size and semantically coherent for SFT data construction.

-To address this challenge, we first partition the cleaned corpus according to the extracted chapter and hierarchical information.
-We observe that analog circuit textbooks typically feature two-level subsections.
-For example, as shown in Fig. \ref{fig:decomposition}, a textbook related to circuit theory can usually be divided into many chapters, from \emph{basic circuit components} to \emph{frequency response of RLC filters}, each part being further subdivided into several subsections.
-We conduct statistics on the collected corpus and, after filtering out general introductory content, identify 2,698 valid subsections (or so-called \emph{learning nodes}).
-We subsequently analyze the length of each subsection, finding an average of 2,002 tokens per subsection, which is a relatively moderate length, suitable for data distillation.